ahmedkas/DFD-FingerPrinting/README.md

 A proof of concept code is provided in DFD.py, it runs on top of Deep Fingerprinting (https://github.com/deep-fingerprinting/df).
 The evaluation and baseline models are similar to the ones used in the previous work.

-> The code read the data as represented by (https://github.com/deep-fingerprinting/df), and modifies the traces on the direction-level representation.
+> The code reads the data as represented by (https://github.com/deep-fingerprinting/df), and modifies the traces on the direction-level representation.

 > Note: This code provides only a proof-of-concept, and may or may not work for other data representations.